pnkfelix/pnkfx-blog/source/_posts/2022-02-09-what-is-rusts-hole-purpose.markdown

 ## The Promise(s) of Rust

 {% marginblock %}
 I am using "sub-" and "super-" here in a mathematical sense, as in "every safe Rust program is also an Unsafe Rust program, but there are some Unsafe Rust programs that are not part of safe Rust."
-There is no value judgement being made as to one being "superior" to this other.
+There is no value judgement being made as to one being "superior" to the other.
 {% endmarginblock %}

 Rust provides two distinct languages: the safe Rust (sub)language, and the Unsafe Rust (super)language.
 You can read the [Rustonomicon](https://doc.rust-lang.org/nomicon/meet-safe-and-unsafe.html) for more discussion of this distinction.